Dr Jamin Greenbaum and the team are working at the front line of climate change on the coldest continent on Earth.

 Warm ocean water discovered in the 1990s near the glacier represented a possible trigger for runaway marine ice melt.
 However, recent research shows the ocean on its own may not be warm enough to cause this.
 Dr Greenbaum and his team are determined to find the missing puzzle piece.

-Dr Jamin Greenbaum talks Seequent CEO, Graham Grant, through some of the ways they use Oasis montaj for their work and research (Image: Seequent)
+Dr. Jamin Greenbaum discusses with Seequent CEO, Graham Grant, their use of Oasis montaj for work and research.

 The value of visualising data to understand unseen ice vulnerability